jzg00/GuessMyAI/README.md

 ## 🚀 Features

 - Submit a prompt and make a guess
-- AI responds with a short reply (limited tokens)
+- AI responds with a short reply (1-10 words)
-- Score is calculated based on word similarity
+- Score is calculated based on similarity
 - Built with Next.js, TailwindCSS, and OpenAI API

 ---